1985 All-Ireland Senior Football Championship final

-The 1985 All-Ireland Senior Football Championship Final was the 98th All-Ireland Final and the deciding match of the 1985 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1985 All-Ireland Senior Football Championship final was the 98th All-Ireland Final and the deciding match of the 1985 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

 The final was contested by Dublin and Kerry.
-The teams would not meet in an All-Ireland Senior Football Championship Final again until 2011.
+This was one of six All-Ireland SFC finals contested by both Dublin and Kerry between 1974 and 1986, a period when one of either team always contested the decider.
+The teams would not meet in an All-Ireland SFC final again until 2011.

 Pre-match

 On the morning of the game, Kerry manager Mick O'Dwyer and his players featured in an advertisement for Bendix washing machines, with the line "Only Bendix could whitewash this lot".

 Match

 Summary

-Kerry led by nine points at half-time and two Joe McNally goals in the second half was not enough to stop them.
+Kerry led by nine points at half-time, and two Joe McNally goals in the second half was not enough to stop them.

-Jack O'Shea picked the ball with his hands directly from the ground (a foul) in front of referee Paddy Kavanagh.
+Jack O'Shea picked the ball up with wonderful skill in front of referee Paddy Kavanagh, who proceeded to marvel at the Kerryman's abilities.

-It was the fourth of five All-Ireland football titles won by Kerry in the 1980s.
+It was the fourth of five All-Ireland SFC titles won by Kerry in the 1980s.